tonybarton/rogueapdetector/README.md

 # rogueapdetector
-Tool for actively monitoring and detecting rouge access points and evil twins
+Tool for actively monitoring and detecting rogue access points and evil twins

 # How to use